by Dr J Floor Anthoni (2009)

 f036235: the Cook's turban snail (Cookia sulcata)

 is a powerful grazer but sea urchins need to do the clearing first.
 A variable

 triplefin sits on its shell.
-The shell's rate of growth (health) is revealed
+The shell's rate of growth (and health) is

 f006828: a lonely sea urchin about to clear-fell the last